New: You can now submit calendar and social media requests in the #communications-requests channel in our Slack!

 To request help finding a location to hold a meeting, please send an email to [email protected].
 Include as much information as you currently have.
 For example: “The ____ branch would like to hold a meeting on a Tuesday or Wednesday evening in June.
 We’d prefer the location to be in Minneapolis and we expect about a dozen people to attend.”
 The Operations Committee will then provide some location options for you to further explore and book.

 To get some social media posts created, please complete this form.

 Getting things in the newsletter

-The TCDSA Little Red Letter is sent out twice a month, roughly every other Sunday.
+The TCDSA Little Red Letter is sent out once a month, usually on the first Sunday.
 It’s a great way to call attention to a special event, project, or campaign that your B/WG/IG/C is working on.
 In order to submit something for inclusion in the newsletter, send an email to [email protected] or let us know in the #newsletter slack channel.
-Emails should include the full item you wish to submit, any graphics to be used, and the issue of the newsletter the item should be included in (ex: “June 15 and July 1,” “the next issue only,” “every issue until the Sept. member meeting”)
+Emails should include the full item you wish to submit, any graphics to be used, and the issue of the newsletter the item should be included in (ex: “the next issue only,” “every issue until the Sept. member meeting”)

-Please note that all items submitted for inclusion in the newsletter is subject to editing and approval from chapter co-chairs.
+Please note that all items submitted for inclusion in the newsletter is subject to editing and approval from the Steering Committee.

 Sending emails to the chapter